ve7mjc/sigint-radio-channel-node/README.md

 User defines stream sources (SDR device(s) for now) and the radio channels.
 The channel manager will produce an RTLSDR-Airband configuration file, subprocess an rtl_airband binary with provided configuration, and then configure requisite number of UDP channels needed to match RTLSDR-Airband.

-Each channel "gates" the stream with either CSQ/CTCSS per rtl_airband, applies multiple audio filters, writes the wave data to disk, while simultaneously upsampling the streams and passing them to a Mumble server with each channel being a "user".
+Each channel "gates" the stream with either CSQ/CTCSS per rtl_airband, applies multiple audio filters, writes the audio recording to disk as pcm wave, while simultaneously upsampling the streams and passing them to a Mumble server with each channel being a "user".

 ## Features